brbavar/shobu/README.md

 # Rules of Shōbu
 The rules can be found <a href='https://www.ultraboardgames.com/shobu/game-rules.php'>here</a>.

+# How the Game Works

+For the time being, you can only play with someone sitting next to you.
+There are no CPU or online opponents.

 # How to Play Offline
 If you'd like to download the app to play offline, follow these instructions.